Potential Impacts to Biodiversity from Proposed Lithium Extraction in Nevada and California

 Abstract

-This report assesses the risks to biodiversity from proposed lithium mining in Nevada and California, regions critical for clean energy mineral supply.
+This report describes risks to biodiversity from proposed lithium mining in Nevada and California, regions critical for clean energy mineral supply.
 Using geospatial and species data, the study finds that many imperiled, wetland-dependent species have ranges overlapping with mine sites, heightening extinction risk.
 The authors emphasize the need for careful planning, hydrological assessment, and targeted conservation to balance mineral demand with the protection of ecosystems and water resources.

 Citation